vcr/vcr/README.md

 library of your choice (fakeweb or webmock) so that HTTP requests get the recorded response.
 Between test runs, cassettes are stored on disk as YAML files in your configured cassette library directory.

+Each cassette acts a bit like a sandbox: it has an effect on HTTP requests during the current test while it is inserted, but has no effect on the rest of your test suite.

-Each cassette can be configured with a couple options:
+Cassettes can be configured with a few options:

 * `:record`: Specifies a record mode for this cassette.
 * `:erb`: Used for dynamic cassettes (see below for more details).